andrew-edwards/fitting-size-spectra/code/readMeCode.txt

  code can be independnetly re-run and the results easily compared with my original figures.
-I have included the .RData file for the results for the main simulation of 10,000 data sets (multiple/fitting3rep.r) because the code can take a while to run.
-The .RData files are generally large and so I haven't included them.
+I have included the .RData file for the results for the main simulation of 10,000 data sets (multiple/fitting3rep.r) and for the xmax=10000 simulation (multiple/xmax10000/fitting3rep10000.r) because the code can take a while to run and the two resulting .RData files are used to produce Figure 3.
+The remainaing .RData files are have not been included because they are generally large.

 The main figures in the manuscript can be found in the following directories: